mritunjaysharma394/vowpal-wiki/Cost-Sensitive-One-Against-All-(csoaa)-multi-class-example.md

 ## Overview
-CSOAA stands for "Cost Sensitive One Against All".
+CSOAA stands for "Cost Sensitive One Against All" - A multi-class predictive modeling reduction in VW.

 ### Purpose:
-The option `--csoaa <K>` where <K> is the number of distinct classes directs vw to perform cost-sensitive K multi-class (as opposed to binary) classification.
+The option `--csoaa <K>` where \<K\> is the number of distinct classes directs vw to perform cost-sensitive K multi-class (as opposed to binary) classification.
 It extends `--oaa <K>` to support multiple labels per input example, and costs associated with classifying these labels.